khalford/check-version-action/README.md

 - name: Checkout main
   uses: actions/checkout@v4
   with:
+    # Change to "master" if needed
     ref: 'main'
+    # Do not change the path here
     path: 'main'

 - name: Checkout current working branch
   uses: actions/checkout@v4
   with:
+    # Do not change the path here
     path: 'branch'

 - name: Compare versions